cmather/meteor-mini-pages/README.md

 ###Path Helpers
 For each route, a global Handlebars helper is created.
-Also, a method is created in the Meteor.paths namespace.
+Also, a method is created in the Meteor.pages namespace.
 This let's you specify a path in your html without always having to handle click events just to navigate around the app.

 A path helper can take an optional `context` object.
 By default it will use the